jh1662/U10820/README.txt

 This website was made to be implemented on the server instead of locally.

-The website server page can be viewed here: www.jh1662.webhosting.canterbury.ac.uk
+The website server page can be viewed here: www.jh1662.webhosting.canterbury.ac.uk <-- PLEASE VIEW THIS INSTEAD OF LOCALLY!!!

 If you try to use it locally, some web pages will not work as intened as the PHP code will not execute.